OpitzLab/NeMo-TMS/README.md

 Neuron Modeling for TMS (NeMo-TMS) toolbox is for multi-scale modeling of the effects of Transcranial Magnetic Stimulation on single-neuron activity.
 The instructions and open-source codes provided here enable users with different levels of expertise to investigate the neuronal behavior under TMS.

 Refer to the following article for more details:
-Shirinpour et al., 2020.
-Multi-scale Modeling Toolbox for Single Neuron and Subcellular Activity under (repetitive) Transcranial Magnetic Stimulation. bioRxiv, https://doi.org/10.1101/2020.09.23.310219
+Shirinpour, et al. "Multi-scale modeling toolbox for single neuron and subcellular activity under Transcranial Magnetic Stimulation."
+Brain Stimulation (2021). https://doi.org/10.1016/j.brs.2021.09.004

 ## Overview
 This paradigm incorporates modeling at three scales: